Toymaking is about playing, you do not need toys to play but introducing a toy is a sure way of initiating play.

 The site should develop to become an online reference for makers in all the different materials including clay, papier mache and remelted plastics as our expertise grows.

-In the light of experience gained over the last 3 years the focus has moved from the web site developments to developing a strategy to allow teachers to introduce toymaking to their students.
+In the light of experience gained the focus has moved from the web site developments to developing a strategy to allow teachers to introduce toymaking to their students.

 Most of our work has been put into finding an appropriate strategy that can cope with large, 60+, class sizes, teachers with no experience of practical teaching and a small or no budget.

 The Ethiopian government has committed all schools to a pedagogical approach to teaching but has not been able to offer a practical program to implement it.